rekterakathom/SteamScreenshotSorter/README.md

 - Simple CLI
 - Caching!
 Repeated runs will be very fast

+## ❗ Warning
+- Files will be moved around and sorted **in place**, make a copy of the directory before operation to ensure that you don't lose your data!

 # 🔨 Installation
 1. Download the repository either by cloning or by downloading the code as a ZIP
 2. Create a virtual environment ``python -m venv /path/to/environment``